William John Murphy: Glendale, Arizona

-Murphy and his family lived on a ranch located at 7514 N. Central Avenue, near the intersection with Orangewood Avenue, in Phoenix.
+Murphy and his family lived on a ranch located at 10 W. Orangewood Avenue, near the intersection with Central Avenue, in Phoenix.
 He began to develop his land and experimented with the cultivation of 1,800 orange and other citrus fruit trees which he imported from California.
 The success of his experimentation helped open the eastern markets to Arizona landowners and farmers.
 Murphy is credited with establishing the Valley's citrus industry in the northern extension of Central Avenue in 1895.
 The roadway, which he developed, was first paved in 1920, and cut through the Orangewood subdivision.
 Known as the "Murphy Bridle Path", it begins at Bethany Home Road and ends 2.5 mi north at the Arizona Canal.
 The earliest known reference to the Murphy Bridle Path, discovered by the city's historic preservation office, dates to 1948, when the bridle path was dedicated by the "Arizona Horse Lover's Club".
 The North Central Avenue streetscape is now on the Phoenix Historic Property Register and has been nominated to the National Register of Historic Places.

 Murphy's successes in the cultivation of citrus fruit trees also inspired him to consider the development of a sugar beet industry for Glendale.
 Together with other entrepreneurs, he founded the Arizona Sugar Company in 1903 and construction of a $1 million sugar beet factory began that same year.
 The Eastern Sugar Co., which was responsible for selling bonds for the construction of the factory, failed in their mission and the venture went into receivership.
 However, in 1905, Murphy was able to secure new investors from New Jersey and Michigan.